trentlarson/endorser-ch/sql/README.md

     recipientDid TEXT, -- global ID of recipient

-    fulfillsId TEXT, -- global ID to the offer to which this Give applies fulfillsType TEXT, -- type of that ID (assuming context of schema.org)
+    fulfillsHandleId TEXT, -- global ID to the offer to which this Give applies fulfillsLastClaimId TEXT, -- previous claim ID of the fulfills object, meaning the last one the client saw fulfillsType TEXT, -- type of that ID (assuming context of schema.org)

     -- whether both giver and recipient have confirmed the fulfill relationship (boolean, 1 = confirmed)